-Each finalist will be invited to attend the event, taking place on October 7 at Clydebank Town Hall, in partnership with CCG where the overall winners will be announced by Provost Douglas McAllister.
+The event was held on October 7 at Clydebank Town Hall, in partnership with CCG where the overall winners were announced by Provost Douglas McAllister.

 Lottie Barker, Clifftop Projects

 Lottie started Clifftop Projects during the lockdown as a means to making the arts accessible to all regardless of age, ability or personal circumstances.
 She works tirelessly to find funding opportunities to keep all Clifftop activities completely free of charge to participants.
 This has included: